Āryāvarta

 (रुग्वेदम सुदासु युद्ध सूक्त)

-And Aryanists argue that Vedas were composed or written by Aryans.
-But we find that authors of each and every Sukta or Sloka of Vedas is clearly mentioned in Vedas.
-Nowhere it is written that Vedic Rishis belonged to Aryan jati or Race.
+Aryanists contend that the Vedas were created or authored by Aryans.
+However, we discover that the creators of every Sukta or Sloka in the Vedas are distinctly stated in the Vedas.
+There is no record stating that Vedic Rishis were part of the Aryan jati or Race.

 uttarE yat samudrasya himaamdrEShCha iva dakshiNam